 One of the biggest differences between Pacaso and a timeshare is what you actually own.
 With Pacaso, you own a true real estate asset.
 Your share is real property, not simply a block of time.
 And because it’s a real estate asset, its value will move with the market — which means that any equity realized is yours.
 When you purchase a timeshare, you typically own the right to use the property for a period of time, not the property itself.
 That’s why you can’t usually get a conventional home loan to purchase a timeshare — there’s no “home” as collateral, only time.
 Financing is offered through the timeshare company, often at a high interest rate, and some buyers secure funds through a personal loan or home equity loan.
 Because a timeshare is not a real estate asset, you are likely to see the value depreciate, much like a new car begins to lose value once it’s driven off the lot.

-Each Pacaso share includes up to 44 stay nights per year — more than six weeks!
+Each Pacaso share gives an owner ongoing access to their home, and most owners stay 6-7 times per year.
 You aren't locked into a specific week or weeks each year, and you don’t even have to schedule weeklong stays.
 You can enjoy a weekend getaway or a mid-week escape, and you have the flexibility to plan stays anywhere from 8 days to 24 months in advance.
 Short-notice stays can be booked just two days in advance!
-You’re also guaranteed one “special date” per year, which includes Independence Day, Christmas and other federal holidays; you may not get your first choice every year, but since you can book dates up to two years in advance, you’ll always have another opportunity to snag your favorite.
+You’re also guaranteed one “special date” per year, which includes select federal holidays and locally relevant dates.
+You may not get your first choice every year, but since you can book dates up to two years in advance, you’ll always have another opportunity to snag your favorite.
 You book time at your home using the Pacaso app, powered by our SmartStay™ scheduling system.
 It’s easy to use and equitable for owners, based on the number of shares you own.
 When you buy time at a timeshare, you’re often locked into a fixed week, year after year.
 You may have a “floating week” option, but your choices are still restricted to a range of dates.
 With either option, you can only check in on certain days, and you typically must book a full week.
 There are exchanges and point-based systems which allow you to choose different resorts, but you’ll often pay extra for more desirable locations, and availability can be limited.
 If you have a fixed-week schedule, you may never get a particular holiday week if it was already locked in by another owner.

 The resale process is streamlined

-We think you’ll love your second home for years to come — but when it’s time to sell, we want that process to be as smooth and simple as your purchase experience.
-You set the list price you want, and you’ll work with a real estate agent who will market and list the home just like a traditional real estate listing.
+We think you’ll love your second home for years to come — but when it’s time to sell, we want that process to be as smooth and simple as the purchase process.
+You set the price you want, and we’ll market and list the home much like a traditional real estate listing.
 Because our homes are thoughtfully selected and located in some of the most desirable second home markets, we’ve experienced strong buyer demand for Pacaso shares.
+On average, Pacaso shares resell in fewer than 10 days, with a 10% gain, on an annual basis (source: Pacaso 2021 national resale price data as of Q3 2021).
 For timeshare owners, resale is one of the biggest sources of stress.
 There’s a supply and demand imbalance, with a glut of sellers trying to get rid of their units (and the accompanying resort fees) to a smaller pool of buyers.
 There is a resale market, to be sure, but most people end up selling at a huge loss — you’ll find sellers on Ebay asking just a few hundred dollars (or less!) for their timeshares.
 There’s also a whole industry of timeshare exit companies that will help you offload your timeshare for a fee — and, unfortunately, many of them have been known to take advantage of sellers.
 According to U.S. News & World Report, you should “buy for the memories,” not because you expect to turn a profit.

 Experience the joy, not the regrets